Note: This supersedes the earlier Guidelines for Volunteer Management during COVID-19 Pandemic, dated 29 March 2022

-h.
+d.
 Reduce frequency and duration of physical interactions with beneficiaries, e.g. consolidate essential aid to be delivered to reduce the number of physical trips and avoid physical interactions by leaving supplies at the door.
-If there is a need to check on the beneficiaries, volunteers to maintain at least 1m safe distance.
 For beneficiaries who are seniors, deliver essential aid to their doorstep as far as possible, so that they do not have to venture out to do collection.

-i.
+e.
 Where it is not feasible to arrange for delivery, designated collection points can also be set up in the vicinity for beneficiaries to collect the essential aid with the necessary precautionary measures to ensure safe management.
-Buffet set-ups are strictly prohibited.
-Volunteers must not congregate and should minimise physical interaction with beneficiaries.
+Buffet set-ups should be avoided.

 a.
 Keep supporters informed of the current happenings and initiatives